otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/06-polymorphism-and-enumerations.md

 }
 ```

-In this example, the `Shape` class is the base class and it has a virtual method `Draw()` that prints "Drawing a shape" to the console.
-The `Rectangle` class and `Circle` class are derived classes, they both inherit the Draw() method from the base class and then override it to provide their own implementation.
-The `Rectangle` class will print "Drawing a rectangle"
+In this example, the `Shape` class is the base class, and it has a virtual method `Draw()`, that prints "Drawing a shape" to the console.
+The `Rectangle` class and `Circle` class are derived classes.
+They both inherit the Draw() method from the base class and then override it to provide their implementation.
+The `Rectangle` class will print "Drawing a rectangle".

 # 06 B: Enumerations